Dwarf Wall Greenhouses – Brick Base

-There was a time in the heyday of the Victorian greenhouse that all greenhouses were built onto a small or ‘dwarf’ wall.
+There was a time in the heyday of the Victorian greenhouse that all greenhouses were built onto a small or ‘dwarf’ wall or brick base greenhouse.
 At that time glass was the most expensive part of the greenhouse and the dwarf wall helped to reduce the amount of glass used.

 Nowadays, most greenhouses are made glass to ground, as the economic dynamic has changed over the years and now the wall itself would represent a significant proportion of the cost.